AbinashPatnaik-spec/NewzX/README.md

 # NewzX_App
  This app is created using react js and show news.
-The data are fetched using newsapi.
+Data's are fetched from newsapi.
+If you want more info, visit - [www.newsapi.org](https://newsapi.org/)